chriscauley/org/venus.rst

 [talk-mode] -mode for communcation, -cam for vision?

     She unfocused and pulled up the citrine message.
-"Yes?" she said indinantly, knowing full well that speaking to a message had no affect.
+"Yes?" she said indinantly, knowing full well that speaking to a message had no effect.
 Words rapidly filled her view, letter by letter.

 \[\[Welcome and good morning.
 For more rapid communication a familiar will be generated.
 Blink to continue.\]\] She focused on the blinking full cursor and blinked.